alvarosf07/computer-science-DSA/README.md

 ## Getting Started

-1. **Explore Categories:** Browse through our organized categories to find problems that align with your interests and skill level.
+1. **Explore Categories:** Browse through the organized categories to find problems that align with your interests and skill level.
 2. **Challenge Yourself:** Dive into the problems, solve them, and test your understanding of key DSA concepts.
 3. **Track Your Progress:** Keep track of your progress as you tackle each problem, and celebrate your achievements along the way.